Provoo/diot-ui/README.md

-# TFG UNIR Carlos Velasco
-## Diot-ui is an progressive web app builded in angular 4
+# Diot-ui is an progressive web app builded in angular 4 (Degree Project)

 This is part of a smart alarm builded for my collage graduation proyect fill free an is open source proyect.